MushroomLin/Convolutional-Neural-Network-for-Information-Retrieval/README.md

   - Use WikiExtractor to extract text from xml format at [HERE] (https://github.com/bwbaugh/wikipedia-extractor)
   - Put extracted file into this folder at ./extracted
 ## File description
+### pantheon_label.py
+Label data from MIT pantheon, get list of famous people and download related page from Wikipedia.
+This may take a long time.
 ### data_function.py
 Provides necessary functions for data processing and training.
 ### data_clean.py